LLNL/scr/doc/rst/users/config.rst

 Each line corresponds to a single compute node, where the hostname of the compute node is the value of the :code:`GROUPS` key.
 There must be one line for every compute node in the allocation.
-It is recommended to specify groups in the system configuration file.
+It is recommended to specify groups in the system configuration file, since these group definitions often apply to all jobs on the system.

 The remaining values on the line specify a set of group name / value pairs.
 The group name is the string to be referenced by store and checkpoint descriptors.